 More advanced online selling

 They’ve also added a graphic to show Top Seller and very visible ratings and reviews.
 84 reviews with a 4.5 star rating.
-These are good examples of social proof (check out our article on behavioural science for more on this) which can help drive sales.
+These are good examples of social proof (check out our behavioural science article for more on this) which can help drive sales.
 This is a more advanced e-Commerce selling technique.

 They also include the added benefit of “3 months free accidental damage and theft cover” as an upsell offer.
 Which again, is a good selling technique.

 If we were being picky, we’d question their use of fonts and typography.
-The main font they use Futura is perfectly legible.
-But a mainly 14px and a font weight of 400 with a dark grey font had us squinting to read some of the more detailed body copy.
+Their main font (Futura) is perfectly legible.
+But a mainly 14px and a font weight of 400 with a dark grey font had us squinting to read the more detailed body copy.

 But that’s being picky.